eherrador/ai-crm/docs/before_we_begin.md

 ![alt text](img/elevenlabs_api_key.png)

-As for the voice ID, you can check the available voices and select the one you prefer!
+As for the voice ID, you can check the Luxailable voices and select the one you prefer!
 We'll cover this in a dedicated lesson.

 ### Together AI